madelinemarshall/BlueTidesMockImageCatalogue/README.md

 HIERARCH RESOLUTION_ARCSEC = 0.0315          * The pixel scale of the image in arcsec
-HIERARCH SUPERSAMPLINGRATE = 2               * The sub-sampling rate of the native pixel scale HIERARCH REDSHIFT =          7               * The redshift of the snapshot END
+HIERARCH SUPERSAMPLINGRATE = 2               * The sub-sampling rate of the native pixel scale HIERARCH REDSHIFT =          7               * The redshift of the snapshot DOI     = '10.17909/er09-4527'               * Digital Object Identifier for the HLSP data collection
+HLSPID  = 'BlueTides'                        * The identifier (acronym) for this HLSP collection
+HLSPNAME= 'BlueTides Mock Image Catalogue'   * Title for HLSP project, long form SIMULATD=                    T               * This is simulated data
+HLSPLEAD= 'Madeline Marshall'                * Full name of HLSP project lead
+HLSPVER =                    1
+LICENSE = 'CC BY 4.0'                        * License for use of these data
+LICENURL= 'https://creativecommons.org/licenses/by/4.0/'       * Data license URL
+HLSPTARG= 'z7-file1'                         * zREDSHIFT if z>7, and z7-fileN for N=1, 2, 3, or 4 if z=7.
+OBSERVAT= 'hst     '                         * Simulated observatory for the mock images
+TELESCOP= 'hst     '                         * Simulated telescope for the mock images
+INSTRUME= 'wfc3    '                         * Simulated instrument for the mock images
+FILTER  = 'f160w   '                         * Name of filter used for the mock images
+PRODTYPE= 'sim-psf '
+* Type of data.
+Sim = simulated data. psf = convolved with model PSF. nopsf =  not convolved  with a PSF.
+BUNIT   = 'nJy     '                         * Brightness unit for array values END
 ```